What do I mean by war? Certainly not physically armed battle.

 And now I know that victory over an unworthy opponent brings no satisfaction.

-Not for those of us who enjoy engaging with worthy opponents – whether it’s in discourse, the horse show ring, the backgammon board, or, life itself.
+Not for those of us who enjoy engaging with worthy opponents – whether it’s in daily discourse, the horse show ring, the backgammon board, politics, or, life itself.

 Negotiations and litigation aren’t for the faint of heart.
 If your future or your children’s future depends on you, you have no choice but to become a Warrior.